Police: Shooting similar to sniper attacks

 Earlier in the week, authorities found a Tarot card and a shell casing near the site of a shooting at a middle school that critically wounded a 13-year-old boy.

-That Tarot card -- the "Death Card" in the fortune-telling deck -- had the message "Dear Mr. Policeman, I am God."
+That Tarot card -- the so-called "Death Card" in the fortune-telling deck -- had the message "Mister Policeman, I am God."
 It is believed to be the only communication to law enforcement from the sniper.

-Geographic profilers have been studying the locations of the sniper shootings in an effort to draw a picture of the sniper.
+Geographic profilers have been studying the locations of the nine confirmed sniper shootings in an effort to draw a picture of the sniper.